 High #1 to High #2

-A bearish divergence occured when the e-mini futures contract made a higher high and the RSI made a lower high.
+A bearish divergence occurred when the e-mini futures contract made a higher high and the RSI made a lower high.
 This bearish divergence suggested that prices could be reversing trend shortly.
 A trader might consider reducing their long position, or even completely selling out of their long position.